parallaxinc/spin-standard-library/CONTRIBUTING.md

             MoreCode(val2)
             val += 2

+*   **Do** use markdown syntax in documentation comments.

 *   Do not use Parallax font-specific special characters or in-source schematic diagrams.
     This feature is not portable and will be removed from PropellerIDE in the future.
-    PropellerIDE will eventually support markdown syntax in documentation, so it is recommended to draw pictures of any diagrams and add them to a folder called `images/` in the same folder as the object.
+    Since PropellerIDE will support markdown documentation, it is recommended to draw pictures of any diagrams and add them to a folder called `images/` in the same folder as the object.

     For an illustration in a core object: